InaPD/Django-Company-App/README.md

 }
 ```

-You can notice that there are only 3 companies per page, I set this low number on purpose, because the maxinum number of companies created per user is 5, and this way it's easier to see how the pagination works.
+You can notice that there are only 3 companies per page, I set this low number on purpose, because the maximum number of companies created per user is 5, and this way it's easier to see how the pagination works.